 - 1 tbsp Italian parsley - chopped

-In a Dutch oven or other heavy pot heat up 2 tablespoon of olive oil, add onions and cook for about 2 minutes, add chopped garlic and cook for a mother minute, add fennel, sweet potatoes and cook all for about 5 minutes
+In a Dutch oven or other heavy pot heat up 2 tablespoon of olive oil, add onions and cook for about 2 minutes, add chopped garlic and cook for another minute, add fennel, sweet potatoes and cook all for about 5 minutes

 Add tomato paste and all spices to the pot, stir and let it all mix well